 Jacksonville, FL · Northeast Florida · Southeast Georgia

-We buy Japanese tin toys, pressed steel vehicles, wind-up and battery-operated toys from Nomura, Linemar, Alps, Marx, Structo, and more.
-Cash paid, free pickup, no hassle.
+Templar Toys buys Japanese tin toys, pressed steel vehicles, wind-up and battery-operated toys from Nomura, Linemar, Alps, Marx, Structo, and more.
 Handling an estate or inherited collection?
 We work with families regularly — send us photos and we'll take it from there.

 What We Buy